Europe

 Eleventh package June 2023

-The latest, 11th EU sanctions package was implemented on 23 June 2023.
+The 11th EU sanctions package was implemented on 23 June 2023.
 Click here and here for the press releases from the EU Council.
 The package introduces further trade, transport and energy restrictions.
 It also lists over 100 additional individuals and entities subject to asset freezes and other restrictions such as extension of the media ban to 5 additional channels.
 Click here for a summary of the key elements.

 Click here to go to the European Commission website where readers can find further information on the eleventh package including Q&A on the package.